bongiy/agro-bot-doc/README.md

 LibreOffice (``soffice``) must be installed on the system for DOCX→PDF conversion.
 The `docx2pdf` library will automatically attempt to use LibreOffice if it is available.
+Install ``docx2pdf`` via ``pip install docx2pdf``.
+If LibreOffice is not installed or you prefer another tool, any CLI converter such as ``unoconv`` can be used as an alternative.